Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí17/02/2025

-Apartment supply in Hanoi continues to increase
+The supply of apartments in Hanoi continues to increase.

-Nguyen Van Dinh - Chairman of the Vietnam Association of Realtors (VARS) - forecasts that this year's apartment supply will grow by about 10% compared to 2024.
-In fact, many projects also have plans to launch to take advantage of the market's recovery opportunity.
+Nguyen Van Dinh - Chairman of the Vietnam Association of Real Estate Brokers (VARS) - predicts that the supply of apartments this year will grow by about 10% compared to 2024.
+In fact, many projects are also planning to launch new units to capitalize on the market's recovery.

 Nguồn cung chung cư tiếp tục tăng trong thời gian tới, giá bán sẽ giảm? - 1